Pay a Bill

 Top of the page

 Shingles is a painful skin rash.
-It is caused by the varicella zoster virus.
+It's caused by the varicella zoster virus.
 Shingles usually appears in a band, a strip, or a small area on one side of the face or body.
-It is also called herpes zoster.
+It's also called herpes zoster.

 Shingles is most common in older adults and people who have weak immune systems because of stress, injury, certain medicines, or other reasons.
-Most people who get shingles will get better and will not get it again.
-But it is possible to get shingles more than once.
+Most people who get shingles will get better and won't get it again.
+But it's possible to get shingles more than once.

-Shingles occurs when the virus that causes chickenpox starts up again in your body.
-After you get better from chickenpox, the virus "sleeps" (is dormant) in your nerve roots.
-In some people, it stays dormant forever.
-In others, the virus "wakes up" when disease, stress, or aging weakens the immune system.
-Some medicines may trigger the virus to wake up and cause a shingles rash.
-It is not clear why this happens.
-But after the virus becomes active again, it can only cause shingles, not chickenpox.
+Shingles occurs when the virus that causes chickenpox becomes active again in your body.
+After you've had chickenpox, the virus "sleeps" (is dormant) in your nerve roots.
+In some people, the virus "wakes up" when disease, stress, or aging weakens the immune system.
+Some medicines may trigger the virus.

 Health Tools help you make wise health decisions or take action to improve your health.